Skip to main content

 • We built a set of stairs in Dec 2021 with a bike gutter so the stop bank pathway is more accessible.
 Thanks to our local legends, Dennis and Kevin!

-• With support from BOPRC, MOWS and Neil Carter the gorse and pampus along the stop bank has been cleared so we now have a mowed strip cleared of weeds that is accessible by foot.
+• With support from an Environmental Programme MOWS (Maketu Ongatoro Wetland Society) cleared the gorse and pampus along the stop bank so there is now an area cleared of weeds that is accessible by foot.

 • Working with Ngāti Whakahemo, WBOPDC, DOC and BOPRC we developed a working plan for the Oruroa Reserve foreshore area.
 This included the removal of concrete rubble from close to the banks (over 6 tonnes), sand re-nourishment (using sand from the Surf Club building works/excavation), removal of a lot of rubbish dumped and buried over the years, relocation of picnic tables, topsoil and grassing.
 The aim was to create an area that is more accessible for whānau and community for fishing, swimming, picnics and pulling up a boat!
 An area that looks cared for and loved, and helps to mitigate future erosion.
 This of course will also be the first section of the walkway too :) See photos below!